scala-js/scala-js-website/tutorial/basic/index.md

 import dom.document
 {% endhighlight %}

-`dom` is the root of the JavaScript DOM and corresponds to the global scope of Script (aka the `window` object).
+`dom` is the root of the JavaScript DOM and corresponds to the global scope of JavaScript (aka the `window` object).
 We additionally import `document` (which corresponds to `document` in JavaScript) for convenience.

 We now create a method that allows us to append a `<p>` tag with a given text to a given node: